itpartnersillinois/studyabroad/index.md

 pageTitle: Home
 ---
 ## Study Abroad with COE
 Education abroad is a powerful step towards building your own familiarity with other cultures, improving your own teaching practice, and developing your own global network of colleagues that can support you as a teacher.
+Explore our study abroad programs at College of Education and visit the campus wide
+[Education Abroad website](https://studyabroad.illinois.edu) which is your one-stop shop for campus wide resources related to study abroad and global learning.
+Explore all aspects of the study abroad process, planning materials for budgets and financial aid, applying for scholarships, and resources to support you before, during, and after your experience.

 ### Research-Based And Education-Driven Curricula
 The University of Illinois College of Education has designed programs for education majors that are research-based, education curriculum driven, and train you to translate your education abroad experience into skills you need to teach future generations in our diverse global society.